montoyaoa/montoyaoa.github.io/essays/final-project-idea.md

 ## Approach
 Once a profile is created, other users can browse profiles based on the foods they prefer.
 These profiles also show upcoming harvest information, if available.

-Users can also

-Once a profile is created, others can browse the profiles filtered by specific tastes, capabilities, and goals to find compatible musicians to contact.

-Students can also set up notifications to find out automatically when a profile is created that satisfies criteria that they specify.
+Users can also subscribe to notifications when the food they desire is available, and propose trades using the food they have available.

-Admins can monitor the site for inappropriate content, and create new categories of musical tastes, capabilities, and goals.
+Admins can monitor the site for inappropriate content, and create new categories of foods and exchange locations.

-Note: if you choose this idea for your final project, you cannot name it “Campus Jam”.
-Come up with a different name for your final project.

 Some mockup pages include: